mengbinhao/jack-note/docs/english/everyday.md

   > We often idealize the life of a celebrity.
 We expect everything in their lives to be perfect, which is not the case
   > We romanticized our opponent.
 We expected them to have a basic understanding if the rules, and we assume that they would follow them
   > You paint a rosy picture of him and you fail to see any flaw of his

-- 其他
-  > It feels like a roller coaster
-  > get around 出门/外出
-  > public transport
-  > Something's gross
-  > Something makes me self-conscious
-  > unheard of
-  > You should put one more layers
-  > You might wanna loose that jacket
-  > What do you do for a living?
-What line of work are you in?
-  > Please help yourself / Make yourself at home
-  > You got a minute? / Can I talk to you for a sec?
-Are you busy?
-  > It was at most mediocre / To me he's just an average looking person
-  > Accept and live with each other's flaws 包容
-  > I am not religious, but I respect all religion
-  > I'm fully aware of what's going on/the situation
-  > absolutely + adj / highly + adj / perfectly normal / reasonably priced / utterly + 不好的adj / widely accepted / deeply offended / actively involved
-  > You are in no position to comment on this matter / to make the rules
-  > How dare you?
-You hae no right to do something

 - 2020.2.20